rdsea/sys4bigml/tutorials/MLService-2022/README.md

 ### Build a containerized application

-There are 3 seperate folders for 3 microservices: Web service, Preprocessing service and Inference service.
+There are 3 separate folders for 3 microservices: Web service, Preprocessing service and Inference service.
-Each folder contains a Python application, a Dockerfile, and requirement file (depedencies)
+Each folder contains a Python application, a Dockerfile, and a requirement file (dependencies)
-* In this turorial, we use docker to build a container for our ML service:
+* In this tutorial, we use docker to build a container for our ML service:
-    - The `Dockerfile` provides step by step to build our desired image from `python:3.9` based image running on `amd64` architecture (depending on where you will run the container, you can change the based image that fit the hardware architechture).
+    - The `Dockerfile` provides step by step to build our desired image from `python:3.9` based image running on `amd64` architecture (depending on where you will run the container, you can change the based image that fit the hardware architecture).
-* Build the docker image by running `build.sh` (You may need to change the file permission using `chmod`, but you should run line by line in your terminal to understand the process and easier to handle some unexpected errors):
+* Build the docker image by running `build_docker.sh` (You may need to change the file permission using `chmod`, but you should run it line by line in your terminal to understand the process and easier to handle some unexpected errors):
     * Change the name tag and version of the image you're going to build:
 ```bash
 $ docker build -t <your_repo>/<image_name>:<version> -f ./Dockerfile .